Scottish Funeral Support Payment

 You should get an answer within 12 weeks and 1 working day.

-Find out how to ask for a re-determination
+Find out how to ask for a re-determination.

-Meeting the rest of the cost of the funeral
+Paying for the rest of the funeral

-Some people who get a funeral payment struggle to cover the rest of the cost.
 You should try to avoid taking on high-interest debt like loans or credit cards because these can cost more in the long-run.

 If you don’t pay the bill on time, the funeral director could take action for payment of the debt.
 If this happens, speak to an adviser at a Citizens Advice Bureau as soon as possible.